Nagasaki45/blog.leverstone.me/content/Thoughts/migrating-to-python3.rst

 to tell what are the real gains from doing the migration.
 Here, I will try to explain, in a very subjective manner, the benefits I see from such move.

-So let's start with the obvious, **Python 3 is clearly a better language than python 2.6**: ``print`` is a function instead of a statement, now with sane arguments; dict and set comprehensions reduce unnecessary, error prone, verbosity; real division by default, because that's what you want 99% of the
+So let's start with the obvious, **python 3 is clearly a better language than python 2.6**: ``print`` is a function instead of a statement, now with sane arguments; dict and set comprehensions reduce unnecessary, error prone, verbosity; real division by default, because that's what you want 99% of the